-This Main Street City's downtown is recapturing its early look by refurbishing and reusing its historic buildings.
+This Main Street City's downtown is recapturing its early look by refurbishing its historic buildings.

 Elgin lies along the Presidential Corridor linking the George Bush Presidential Library and Museum in Bryan/College Station with the Lyndon Baines Johnson Library and Museum in Austin.